kd-boss/CAT/README.md

 The library has a standard structure.

-Namespace Yeasu::Commands holds all the rig-specific commands, structures, and enums grouped by their namespace
+Namespace Yeasu::Commands holds all the rig-specific commands, structures, and enums grouped by their namespace.

 Yaesu::Commands::FT891
 Yaesu::Commands::FT991
 Yaesu::Commands::FTDX101
+Yeasu::Commands::FTDX10
+Yeasu::Commands::FT710

-There are Set, Read, and Answer for all of the radio commands that support each function.
+The radio commands that support each function are Set(), Read(), and Answer() if available.
 Some commands only have a Set, such as switching between VFOA and VFOB.
+Others only have read and answer, such as Information.

 Read commands always request a response from the radio.
 Answer commands always take the response of a Read Command sent to the radio and return the appropriate type.